Grow like regular Hyssop. This variety is anise scented, almost smells of licorice.

 This perennial plant can be used medicinally and in culinary.
-It is strongly anise scented and a nectar producing plant for honey bees and beneficial insects.
+It is a nectar producing plant for honey bees and beneficial insects.
 It can be dried and used as a tea or raw in a smoothie.
-Anise Hyssop honey is fragrant, delicate and very rare.
+Hyssop honey is fragrant, delicate and very rare.

 Medicinally the Cherokee have used it for coughs, colds, sore throats, respiratory problems and digestive upset.